Why Johnny Doesn't Like to Read

 “Context guesses” for little sight-word readers with normal hearing can obviously only be made for words which are already in the little “readers'“ spoken vocabularies.
 These little sight-word readers lack enough phonic ability to sound out truly unknown words so that they can add them to their spoken vocabularies.
 For such readers, vocabulary knowledge therefore cannot be increased by reading, but only by listening to oral speech.
 By contrast, phonic readers can sound out an unknown word from all of its letters and figure out its meaning from the context.
 Phonic readers therefore add both the spelling and the meaning of a previously unknown printed word to their vocabularies.
 The effect, of course, is cumulative: phonically-trained readers reach high school with larger vocabularies, besides being able to spell better and to read automatically with ease instead of with conscious, unpleasant, “psycholinguistic,” “whole language” guessing.

 This cumulative effect of vocabulary development was termed “The Matthew Effect” by Dr. Keith Stanovich.
+Stanovich explains in his article Matthew Effects in Reading, "The very children who are reading well and who have good vocabularies will read more, learn more word meanings, and hence read even better.
+Children with inadequate vocabularies--who read slowly and without enjoyment--read less, and as a result have slower development of vocabulary knowledge, which inhibits further growth in reading ability."
 Its effects are real, and large, and have been proven in at least one legal case.
 This online article by Dr. Kerry Hempenstall further explains the Matthew effect, showing the vocabulary differences that accumulate each year:

 struggling readers may read around 100,000 words per year while for keen mid-primary students the figure may be closer to 10,000,000, that is, a 100 fold difference.
 For out of school reading, Fielding, Wilson and Anderson (1986) suggested a similar ratio in indicating that children at the 10th percentile of reading ability in their Year 5 sample read about 50,000 words per year out of school, while those at the 90th percentile read about 4,500,000 words per year.